 Beyond privacy issues, you also need to consider the consistency of your messaging.
 Your brand reputation may depend on it.

-Messaging consistency doesn’t mean that you should lie.
-Let’s say you’re really unhappy with a product you’ve purchased, but your personal brand is a happy, optimistic one.
-That doesn’t mean you should lie and talk about how great the product is, even though you really think it stinks.
+Messaging consistency doesn’t mean lying.
+Let’s say you’re unhappy with a product you’ve purchased, but your personal brand is happy and optimistic.
+That doesn’t mean you should lie and talk about how great the product is, even though you think it stinks.
 It’s all about how you say things.

-And, when in doubt, remember – you don’t need to put everything online.
+And, when in doubt, you don’t need to put everything online.
 Some stuff can remain private.
 Remember, your personal brand is not you.
-It is all the best, most marketable parts of you packaged for the masses.
+It is all your best, most marketable parts packaged for the masses.

 When the Real Your Comes Out…

-Ever meet a celebrity in person?
-You probably had one of two experiences: they were as sweet and nice as you expected or they were horrible and you’ll never think of them the same way again.
-If you had a bad experience, part of the reason it was so terrible was not only the other person’s actions, but the jarring effect of expecting something different.
+Have you ever met a celebrity in person?
+You probably had one of two experiences: they were as sweet and nice as you expected, or they were horrible, and you’ll never think of them the same way again.
+If you had a bad experience, part of the reason it was so terrible was not only the other person’s actions but also the jarring effect of expecting something different.

-Make sure that the you you’re presenting online doesn’t stay too far from the real you that actually lives your life.
-If you do, it’s only a matter of time before the truth comes out.
-If you like to drink and dance on bars every weekend, don’t present yourself as a mild-mannered, family-friendly personal brand.
+Make sure you’re presenting online; don’t stay too far from the real you that lives your life.
+If you do, it’s only a matter of time before the truth emerges.
+If you like to drink and dance at bars every weekend, don’t present yourself as a mild-mannered, family-friendly personal brand.
 If you are a homebody, don’t present yourself as an adventure-seeker.
 If you’re an introvert, don’t present yourself as the life of the party.

-When people feel like they’re being tricked, your reputation takes a huge nose-dive.
+When people feel like they’re being tricked, your reputation takes a massive nose-dive.
 They think, “If they were lying about their personality, what else could they be lying about?”

 You might also like